-- The PGT will continue to advocate for government to bring into force the outstanding provisions of the Adult Guardianship and Planning Statutes Amendment Act, 2007 related to the court process for appointing a guardian for an adult. - The PGT will continue to work with government to bring into force legislation regarding care facility admission.
-Under such legislation, the PGT will have a new statutory role to authorize temporary substitute decision makers to consent to admission or to itself make decisions regarding admission to care facilities on behalf of incapable adults with no legal representatives. - The PGT will continue to advocate for other legal reform that relates to its mandate such as: - Expanding transition services for children aging out of government care; and - Defining the role of a public property guardian of children.
+- The PGT will continue to work with government to bring into force legislation regarding care facility admission.
+Under such legislation, the PGT will have a new statutory role to authorize temporary substitute decision makers to consent to admission or to itself to make decisions regarding admission to care facilities on behalf of incapable adults who have no legal representatives. - The PGT will review the impact of legislative changes concerning motor vehicle related personal injury claims on the PGT infant settlement review program and prepare related public education materials. - The PGT will continue to advocate for government to bring into force the outstanding provisions of the Adult Guardianship and Planning Statutes Amendment Act, 2007 related to the court process for appointing an adult guardian. - The PGT will continue to advocate for other legal reform that relates to its mandate such as defining the role in statute of a public property guardian of children.

-CONTEXT FOR 2017-2018 PERFORMANCE RESULTS
+CONTEXT FOR 2018-2019 PERFORMANCE RESULTS